mirror-of/inkscape/src/ui/dialog/README.md

 ## Adding a new dialog

-In order to add a new dialog to a window, you have to call the method `new_dialog(unsigned int)` on the container inside the desktop of the window.
+In order to add a new dialog to a window, you have to call the method `new_dialog(const Glib::ustring& dialog_type)` on the container inside the desktop of the window.
+Allowed dialog types can be found in the dialog-container.cpp file.
-The value is the code of the corresponding `DialogVerb` from in `verbs.cpp` and similar methods for containers that have a different type of verb.